Online banking FAQ

-Are the answers to my challenge questions secure?
+Are the answers to my security questions secure?

 Yes.
 They are treated as securely as your password and are never displayed to anyone.

 Please contact the Client Care Centre at 1-800-332-8383 or go into any ATB Financial branch and speak to one of our associates.
 They'll need to walk you through either resetting your security questions or reassigning two-factor authentication settings.
 Note that you won't be able to complete any online banking activities that require a security challenge until this is complete.